anupsaw/file-server/README.md

  Most of the time UI development start with mock data with no backend service available.
 Maintaining the mock data does not provide all capability to update or delete the data.

+ @sahaz/file-server provide http back generic api with custom url in no time.
+No Database required to save and do CURD operation.

  This package will give you a ability to do all the http operation and maintaining the data.

  # Installation and Usage